 LQTS patients followed by this expert center had very low event rates compared with many prior reports.
 This in large part may be due to the fact that three quarters of the patients had not had antecedent symptoms prior to being seen at the clinic, and that one quarter had concealed (electrocardiographically concealed) LQTS.
 As such, this cohort represents patients with lesser severity of the disease than in reports from other select centers.
 Nonetheless, it is also remarkable that treatment with appropriate doses of propranolol and nadolol, in some cases augmented by sympathetic cardiac denervation and/or ICD, has dramatically reduced mortality from LQTS.
 At 10 years, breakthrough cardiac event-free survival was highest in patients with LQT1 (95%), and lowest in patients with multiple LQT mutations (74%).
 More work is needed to further risk stratify and improve outcomes in those patients.

-Clinical Topics: Arrhythmias and Clinical EP, Cardiac Surgery, Congenital Heart Disease and Pediatric Cardiology, Invasive Cardiovascular Angiography and Intervention, Prevention, Implantable Devices, Genetic Arrhythmic Conditions, SCD/Ventricular Arrhythmias, Atrial Fibrillation/Supraventricular Arrhythmias, Cardiac Surgery and Arrhythmias, Cardiac Surgery and CHD & Pediatrics, Cardiac Surgery and Heart Failure, Congenital Heart Disease, CHD & Pediatrics and Arrhythmias, CHD & Pediatrics and Interventions, CHD & Pediatrics and Quality Improvement, Heart Transplant, Interventions and Structural Heart Disease
+Clinical Topics: Arrhythmias and Clinical EP, Cardiac Surgery, Congenital Heart Disease and Pediatric Cardiology, Invasive Cardiovascular Angiography and Intervention, Prevention, Implantable Devices, Genetic Arrhythmic Conditions, SCD/Ventricular Arrhythmias, Atrial Fibrillation/Supraventricular Arrhythmias, Cardiac Surgery and Arrhythmias, Cardiac Surgery and CHD and Pediatrics, Cardiac Surgery and Heart Failure, Congenital Heart Disease, CHD and Pediatrics and Arrhythmias, CHD and Pediatrics and Interventions, CHD and Pediatrics and Quality Improvement, Heart Transplant, Interventions and Structural Heart Disease

 Keywords: Arrhythmias, Cardiac, Adrenergic beta-Antagonists, Death, Sudden, Cardiac, Defibrillators, Implantable, Disease-Free Survival, Heart Defects, Congenital, Heart Transplantation, Long QT Syndrome, Mutation, Nadolol, Primary Prevention, Propranolol, Seizures, Sympathectomy, Syncope, Treatment Outcome, Ventricular Fibrillation